2020 Florida State Seminoles football team: Schedule

-A game between Florida State and Wake Forest was added to the schedule as the result of cancelations of prior games on both teams' schedules due to COVID-19 protocols, as set by the conference.
-The game was later canceled due to positive tests and contact tracing within the Florida State program that left the team short of the required number of players.

 Game summaries

 Georgia Tech

 In Mike Norvell's debut, the Seminoles fell 16–13 to the Yellow Jackets in their fourth-straight season opening loss and the first win for the Yellow Jackets against the Seminoles in Tallahassee since 2009.

 Miami (FL)

 On September 19, it was announced that head coach Mike Norvell had tested positive for COVID-19 and would be quarantining as a result.
 Chris Thomsen, the deputy head coach, handled on-field coaching duties for the game.

 The Seminoles fell 52–10 to the Hurricanes to mark their fourth-straight loss in the series and suffering their second largest loss to their rival.

 Jacksonville State

 The Seminoles overcame an early fourteen-point deficit to defeat the Gamecocks, 41–24, in their lone non-conference game to secure the team's first victory of the season as well as Norvell's first win as head coach.

 Notre Dame

 Prior to the game, Jordan Travis was named the starter at quarterback, making him the third player to start at the position throughout the first four games of the season.

 The Seminoles were beaten by the Irish, 42–26, in their first and only meeting as conference foes.